Holindauer/Groth16-zkSnark/README.md

 s = a = (a_1, ... , a_n), a_1 = 1, a{}_{i, i>1} \in \mathbb{F_p}
 $$

 Note that the interpolation of each row of the column vector maps to the dimension of that row - 1.
-And all arithmatic operations are done in the finite field $\mathbb{F_p}$.
+And all arithmetic operations are done in the finite field $\mathbb{F_p}$.

 The following equations are all congruent to our original program: